gjtorikian/markdown_conrefs_js/readme.md

 Here's a great, and final, paragraph.
 {: id="myPara"}
 ```

-Notice that there are three ways in Maruku to define attributes; this conref system supports all of them.

 To attach conrefs inline, you'll need to wrap the content with brackets (`[ ]`), and then continue with the same attribute format, like so: